tajo9128/cloudvina/README.md

-# CloudVina
+# BioDockify

 **Democratizing Molecular Docking for Students and Researchers**

-CloudVina is a web-based SaaS platform that makes AutoDock Vina accessible to anyone with a browser.
+BioDockify is a web-based SaaS platform that makes AutoDock Vina accessible to anyone with a browser.
 No Linux, no command line, no expensive hardware required.

 ## 🎯 Problem We Solve